 'It requires a huge amount of cost and effort and thought to create a structure in which you can deliver in that job if you don't have a wife in the traditional domestic sense.
 What enrages me is when we're given the example, 'Oh it's all easy, it's all a breeze, so-and-so gets up at 4:30am to exercise, that's why she's got great triceps; why haven't you?'
 It's outrageous because it makes the general woman, in fact, it makes all women feel inferior, like we're all failing somewhere.

-Women Make Up Half the Population
+Women Make Up

 'In my company we've never had quotas.
 And we were second in the Hampton Alexander report last year with no quotas, no bias.
 I'd be amazed if we had a shortlist that didn't have female candidates on it.
 When I arrived that was a regular occurrence and I said, 'That's not logical.
 You're not telling me there's nobody worth interviewing who's female, who's not ethnic?'
 Bonkers right?